In this review guide, let's take a look at the Inforce WMLx Gen 2 weapon light.

 However, the mounting system gets a grade C for its poor sloppy design to cut cost.

-Light Head Heat Vent
+Head Heat Vent

 The light head features several heat vent cuts to dissipate heat after long duration of use.

-When you first pick up the Inforce WMLx, it feels pretty solid and well made.
+The light feels pretty solid and well made.

 The body is made out of glass reinforced nylon, which is a composite material that has roughly 70% more tensile strength compared to regular nylon material.